CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_TN_Analysis.md

 that our data is sampled at different dates and times, so the model may be fitting a biased subsample of possible observations.

-We focus on a gam model without the day of year smoother, which is effectively a simple hierarchical model that treats year as a random factor.
+We focus on a GAM model without the day of year smoother, which is effectively a simple hierarchical model that treats year as a random factor.